 If these obligations place foreign business operators in de facto less favorable competitive conditions than Vietnamese business operators in the sectors, the Draft Decree could be deemed as a violation of the national treatment obligations stipulated in Article 17 of GATS as well as Articles 9.4 and 10.3 of the CPTPP.
-Additionally, since Vietnam has agreed to the provisions of cross-border free flow of information and the prohibition of the requirement regarding location of computing facilities in the CPTPP and RCEP Agreements (Articles 14.11 and 14.13 of the CPTPP Agreement and Articles 12.14 and 12.15 of the RCEP Agreement), the Cybersecurity Law and the draft "Amendments No. 72 of 2013 to the Decree on the Management, Provision, and Use of Internet Services and Online Information" could conflict with these provisions, depending on the implementation.
+Additionally, since Vietnam has agreed to the provisions of cross-border free flow of information and the prohibition of the requirement regarding location of computing facilities in the CPTPP and RCEP Agreements (Articles 14.11 and 14.13 of the CPTPP Agreement and Articles 12.14 and 12.15 of the RCEP Agreement)1, the Cybersecurity Law could conflict with these provisions, depending on the implementation.
 Since Decree 53 requires a specific form in relation to the obligation to establish branches or representative offices in Vietnam, it might violate the market access obligations stipulated in Article 16 of GATS and the prohibition of requirement to establish an enterprise in its territory stipulated in Article 10.6 of the CPTPP Agreement.